-Deadlines for feature articles are set by working backward from the publication date of the magazine issue.
-In general, draft manuscripts are due six months prior to the print date of the magazine issue; for example, the draft manuscript for an article in the Autumn issue, which is printed in October, would be due in May.
-Outlines are due two months prior to manuscripts, allowing time for the editorial team to review proposed articles and provide suggestions and feedback.
+Deadlines for feature articles are set by working backward from the publication date of the magazine.
+In general, draft manuscripts are due six months before the print date of the magazine.
+For example, the draft manuscript for an article in the Autumn issue, which is printed in October, would be due in May.
+Outlines are due two months before the manuscripts, allowing time for the editorial team to review proposed articles and provide suggestions and feedback.
 The suggested deadlines for story ideas in table 1 will ensure you receive approval from the Editorial Board before you invest resources in writing the outline and manuscript.